Sirfame/portfolio/README.md

 Building new personal website with Flask.

-To run with virtualenv:
+To run the Flask app with virtualenv:
 ```
+> source virtualenv/envname/bin/activate
+> export FLASK_APP=app
-> export FLASK_APP=app.py
+> export FLASK_ENV=development
 > flask run
 ```

+Still trying to figure out how to run the actual Flask app with Docker.

-To run with docker:
+To run app.py with docker:
 ```
 > docker build -t blog:latest .
 > docker run -p 5000:5000 blog